iPhone Text Effects: Tips and Tricks

 Another digital feature that can interfere with Airdrop is your computer’s Firewall settings.
 As with the other fixes we’ve mentioned, this one is easy to diagnose and resolve quickly.

-On your computer, go to System Settings>Security & Privacy>Firewall, then check out what the first button says.
+On your computer, go to your Control Center, and System Settings>Security & Privacy>Firewall, then check out what the first button says.
 If it reads, “Block all incoming connections,” you’ll want it off.
 To make changes, first click the lock icon in the lower left hand corner of the screen.

 Recently, after years of years of sending Airdrop files between my desktop and phone without ever touching the settings on either device, it inexplicably stopped working.
 After pulling my hair out trying to figure out why this was happening, I went into the Airdrop menu of my phone (Settings>General>Airdrop), and realized I had it set to "Receiving Off.”
 One flick of the button—turning on “Everyone for 10 Minutes—and suddenly I was back up and running.
 If you’re like me, this may be the solution you are looking for.